mcriqui/mcriqui.github.io/_portfolio/pizza-museum.markdown

 <div class="post-content col three">
 	<h1 class="project-description-title">Exploring Topics</h1>
 	<img class="col one" src="/img/firstpizzawhiteboard.jpg">
 	<p class="col two">To begin, our team met and we discussed multiple topics.
 For a two month project we wanted to focus on something all team members were interested in.
 We each made a list of things and topics we are interested in.
-We then went to each other’s lists and 'plus-oned' those topics we were interested in.
+We then went to each other’s lists and 'plus-oned' those topics we would want to work on.
 There were three that we had the most interest: <a class="homepage_keywords">natural disasters, drugs and pizza.</a></p>
 </div>

 <div class="post-content col three">